malchata/flexbox-presentation/Readme.md

 sudo bin/jsbin
 ```

-Everything should work after that, at least on Mac OS.
+Everything should work after that, at least on OSX.
 At that point you will need to configure the talk to run on a local web server.
+Unfortunately, the talk will not work when run from the local file system because of iframe securiy policies.
+The talk also needs to run on the hostname `flexbox.frontlineui.com` if you want the images in the `jsbin` fiddles to show up.
+If that's unimportant to you, use whatever local hostname you prefer.

 Windows users will likely need to install Python, which node requires to build some `jsbin` dependencies.
 To get this talk to work on Windows, I installed version 2.7.10, which you can [grab here](https://www.python.org/downloads/release/python-2710).
 Do *not* install a 3.x version of Python, as it will not work!